zira-dev/docs/_docs/data-sources/schemas.md

 tags:
 ---

 Schema is an entity that is attached to a data-source, this entity describes the data that is expected to be received.
+Schemas can be reused by multiple data-sources.

 a schema is a list of metrics, with an additional configuration such as schema type.